alkhatib93/clinical-pipeline/docs/USAGE.md

 ## Overview

 The Clinical Pipeline is a Nextflow-based workflow for comprehensive variant analysis and quality control of genomic data.
-It performs VCF filtering, normalization, annotation, and generates quality control reports.
+It performs VCF filtering, normalization, annotation, and generates comprehensive quality control reports with enhanced sample summary metrics.

 ## Quick Start